 People cut lines, they stand in the middle of the sidewalk blocking passage, they flail their arms blindly on busy streets and almost slap you in the face, they park their car over the entire sidewalk so you have to walk in the street, they yell on their cellphones in the middle of a restaurant, and on and on.

-You can walk down the sidewalk where someone is blocking the way, make eye contact with them, and they still won’t politely move to let you pass unless you ask for “permiso” or just bump into them (when in Rome).
+You can walk down the sidewalk where someone is blocking the way, make eye contact with them, and they still won’t politely step aside to let you pass unless you ask for “permiso” or just bump passed them (when in Rome).

 It’s baffling sometimes to see just how little consideration the majority of people show for those around them.

-You must be very careful, drivers will practically run you down in the street like a dog (something they do actually do on purpose), and they will NEVER voluntarily yield to you, only if you force them to by stepping out in the road.
+You must be very careful, drivers will practically run you down in the street like a dog (something that some here do actually do on purpose), and they will NEVER voluntarily yield to you, only if you force them to by stepping out in the road.

 If you drive in Colombia, you will see a whole new class of animal behind the wheel as normal rules of the road (even those concerning their own safety) fly out the window.

-You know how much money the Colombian government could make if they actually tried to enforce some semblance of order among Colombian drivers?
+You know how much money the Colombian government could make if they actually tried to enforce some semblance of law and order among Colombian drivers?

 You have plans with someone at a certain time?
 Forget about it.